opencoff/ebolt/README.md

 - The encryption is applied only to the values stored in the database, not to the database file itself.
-- Only leaf keys are obfuscated, keeping bucket names readable for easier debugging and navigation
+- Only leaf keys are obfuscated, keeping bucket names readable for easier debugging and navigation.
-- Performance impact of encryption is expected to be minimal for most use cases
+- Performance impact of encryption is expected to be minimal for most use cases.

 ### Cryptography
 `cipher.go` implements the necessary cryptography.
 The user provided key is expanded with domain